 Pets and Animals Information

 Wollondilly Animal Shelter is located on Wonga Road, Picton.
-The Animal Shelter opening hours are as follows:
+The Animal Shelter is open for appointments only between Monday and Friday and closed on weekends.

 Council maintains a number of off-leash areas across the Shire for pet owners to enjoy.
 The location of the off-leash areas is as follows: